In This Article

 © Moosehead Historical Society

-• The society offers guided tours of the Eveleth-Crafts-Sheridan House and the Outdoor Heritage Lumberman’s Museum.
+• Engaging guided tours: Learn about local life through guided tours of the Eveleth-Crafts-Sheridan House and the Outdoor Heritage Lumberman’s Museum.

-• After this great introduction, you are invited to take a self-guided tour of the Center for Moosehead History, the Aviation Museum, and the Moosehead Native-American Exhibition.
+• Explore at your own pace: Enjoy self-guided visits to the Center for Moosehead History, the Aviation Museum, and the Moosehead Native-American Exhibition.

 Greenville Inn